 Invoice payments are payments to suppliers, council sections and individuals for services or goods.

-Salford City Council is responsible for the payment of invoices for all goods and services supplied to the council, including providing an invoice payment business process for Salix Homes, Salford Community Leisure Limited, Manchester Port Health Authority, the Police and Crime Commissioner for Greater Manchester.
+Salford City Council is responsible for the payment of invoices for all goods and services supplied to the council, including providing an invoice payment business process for Salford Community Leisure Limited and Manchester Port Health Authority.
 Each year around 80,000 payments are made to suppliers.

 In addition to payments for services, payments are made when certain entitlements are due.